Almost there!

 Didn't receive OTP?

-In retirement planning, you set financial goals and develop a plan for a comfortable life after retirement.
-The process involves determining future expenses considering inflation and building wealth through savings and investment avenues to generate a post-retirement income.
+Retirement planning refers to the process of developing a financial plan for a secure and comfortable life after you stop working.
+The process involves determining future expenses while considering the impact of inflation and creating a mix of savings and investment avenues that can generate a steady income during retirement.

-Your lifestyle, medical expenses, inflation, and sources of income like retirement savings or pension plans are important considerations.
+Your lifestyle goals, medical expenses, inflation, and reliable sources of income like retirement funds or pension plans are important factors.

 NOTE: The values shown are illustrative only.
 Actual results can vary.